tommyvct/tommyvct.github.io/index.md

 - Fixed 300+ Computers
 - Reinstall Windows & Linux & Replace faulty hardware
-- Identify and inform ongoing security hazard & threat(thumbdrive-transmitted computer virus, ransomware prevention, etc)
+- Identify and inform ongoing security hazard & threat(thumb drive-transmitted computer virus, ransomware prevention, etc)

 ## Projects
 ### [Figure Hub](https://github.com/tommyvct/FigureHub_3350)
-- A personal budget-balance system, aggregation of what, when, how the money was spend on
+- A personal budget-balance system, aggregation of what, when, how the money was spent on
 - Implemented most of the GUI and data structure design

 ### Quad-boot computer